When two people choose to create a life together, a Jewish wedding joins them in celebration and joy.

 A Jewish wedding takes place under a canopy – the chuppah – that shelters a couple, even as it is open on all sides.
 The ceremony ends with the breaking of a glass, which symbolizes all that needs healing in the world today.
 A wedding isn’t just a celebration of love; it offers hope that we can heal all that is broken.

 Interested in being married within the DJC?
-Reach out to Rabbi Miriam and find the path that will work best for you.
+Book an appointment with Rabbi Miriam, and find the path that will work best for you.